Skip to content Skip to search

 • Make decisions on current vacancies and share information with other hostel providers.
 Where required, the meeting will make decisions on moves between providers and explore the moving of clients from one provider to another to prevent eviction and abandonments.

-• Where appropriate, discuss current rough sleepers and their potential accommodation solutions within the hostel system.
+• Where appropriate, discuss current individuals that are rough sleeping and their potential accommodation solutions within the hostel system.

 • Discuss clients ready for move-on into social housing through Home Options and any issues affecting this.